Leupold Factory Tour

 The Leupold optics lab, which we visited, is unique in being the most sophisticated and capable privately owned lab of its type in the United States.
 It is equipped with all manner of sophisticated optical test equipment.
 This optics lab allows Leupold engineers and designers to test virtually any performance specification or optical formula.
 From this testing comes the ability to design new products and improve current products.
 Leupold also tests competitive products in this lab to keep on top of the industry.

 Like most manufacturers in the consumer optical business, Leupold outsources its optical glass.
 (There are actually only a few optical glass suppliers in the world, something I learned during my years in the photography business.)
-Various types of optical glass, formulated to Leupold's specification, are purchased from companies in Europe, Japan, and the U.S.
+Various types of optical glass, formulated to Leupold's specification, are purchased from companies in Europe, Japan and the U.S.

 One of the curiosities we viewed during our factory tour was the "Wall of Shame."
 This is a large glass case in which reside Leupold scopes that have given their all above and beyond the call of duty.
 We saw scopes that had been in house fires, dropped from cliffs, submerged for long periods of time, driven over by trucks, accidentally shot by rifle bullets, and even hit by lightning.
-It can be a tough world out there for a scope.
+It can be a tough world for a scope.

 Leupold created their first riflescope, the Plainsman, in 1947.
 They pioneered the sealing and waterproofing technology that has become an industry standard in today's riflescopes.
 The Plainsman was purged of oxygen and filled with nitrogen to eliminate any chance of internal fogging.
 Today's Leupold scopes are purged and filled with nitrogen a total of four times before finally being double O-ring sealed.
 This is to remove any remaining atmospheric molecules from the scope's innards and typifies Leupold's attention to detail.
 They are then tested for leaks under water.
-Leupold scopes are guaranteed waterproof even with the adjustment turret caps removed.
+Unlike most other brands, Leupold scopes are guaranteed waterproof even with the adjustment turret caps removed.

 An interesting sidelight was the clean room within the clean room, in which there were no windows and to which no one without a "need to know" was admitted.
 That is where the military optical sights for our troops at home and around the world are being assembled.
 Leupold optics are helping our soldiers fighting the war against terrorists get the job done.
 The people at Leupold are justifiably proud of their company's contribution to the war effort.